-An O'Fallon CERT course will be held on September 27 – 29, 2013.
+The next O'Fallon CERT course will be held September 20–22, 2019.
 There is no cost to attend the course.
-Sign-up today!
+A course application can be found at the bottom of this page.

 The Federal Emergency Management Agency (FEMA), using the model created by the Los Angeles City Fire Department, began promoting nationwide use of the Community Emergency Response Team (CERT) concept in 1994.
 Since then, CERT’s have been established in hundreds of communities.